VALUES IN PRACTICE (ViP)

 • Supporting our people and customers in looking for low carbon solutions and environmentally sensitive ways to work.

-• Monitoring our carbon emissions though our robust Environmental Management System, reviewing the data to make adjustments and improvements.
+• Monitoring our carbon emissions through our robust Environmental Management System, reviewing the data to make adjustments and improvements.

 Social responsibility